How to Visit Suva on a Budget

 Suva Shopping Malls

 It’s easy to get your retail therapy in Suva, but even if you don’t intend to buy much, window shopping can still be a lot of fun.
-The city is bursting at the seems with shops, as well as shopping centres.
+The city is bursting at the seams with shops, as well as shopping centres.
 Spend a couple of hours in Tappoo City, MHCC, Prouds Shopping Complex or Damodar City and pick up some souvenirs.

 A great thing about cities is that it’s always easy to stick to your budget with a bit of sightseeing.
 Highlights include the Parliament of Fiji buildings with its grand Fijian-style Parliament House (vale ne bose lawa), the Sacred Heart Cathedral, the Suva Fiji Temple, the Mariamman Temple and much more!
 Finally, the Grand Pacific Hotel stood overlooking Albert Park and the waterfront is always worthy of a photo.